Closing a deal is great.

 6. Minimize downtime during the transition.

-Customers can skip pleasantries because they already know the CSM, and the CSM can refer to the detailed notes and focus on asking questions about their goals rather than diagnostic get-to-know-you information.
+Customers can skip pleasantries because they already know the CSM, and the CSM can refer to the detailed notes and focus on asking questions about their goals.

 7. Make a clean break once handoff occurs.

-Staying too involved can impact the customer's success, leave them confused if two different people are helping them, and increase the likelihood of conflicting information.
+Staying too involved can impact the customer's success and increase the likelihood of conflicting information.

-As mentioned above, you can look at the sales to CSM handoff as a relay race, where both runners work together to bring the customer to the finish line of meeting their goals.
+You can look at the sales to CSM handoff as a relay race, where both runners work together to bring the customer to the finish line.

 If sales reps put care into documenting customer information and informing them of what is to come, CSMs will have no problem catching the baton and helping the customer achieve their goals.